chauff/cse1500-web-transcripts/README.md

 **Assessment**: the three web assignments are assessed in a **single** interview session with a TA; the interview lasts 20-25 minutes.
 Each of the three assignments can be passed or failed (binary judgment, there are no grade levels) on an individual basis.
 The assessment rubric for the web assignments is available [here](rubric.md).
 The assessment takes place during week 2.9.

 **All assignments must be submitted in Brightspace before your assessment timeslot, and in any case no later than January 22, 2020 at 23:30 (hard deadline).** All submissions are timestamped.
 Late submissions (or re-submissions) will not be assessed.
 We are going to check if your submitted work is consistent with the one used for assessment.

+FYI, in previous years, roughly 90% of groups attempted and passed the first assignment, about 60% of groups passed two assignments and about 30% of groups all three assignments.

 ## Demo application